Professor and Director of the Data Science for Public Policy Program, McCourt School of Public PolicyShow Popup

 Nitin Vaidya is the McDevitt Chair of Computer Science at Georgetown.
 He received Ph.D. from the University of Massachusetts at Amherst.
 Dr. Vaidya previously served as an Associate Head and Professor in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
 He has co-authored papers that received awards at several conferences.
 He is a fellow of the IEEE.
 Dr. Vaidya has served as the Chair of the Steering Committee for the ACM PODC conference, as the Editor-in-Chief for the IEEE Transactions on Mobile Computing, and as the Editor-in-Chief for ACM SIGMOBILE publication MC2R.

-Director of the Beeck Center for Social Impact and Innovation’s Data + Digital Portfolio, Director of the Digital Service Collaborative
+Executive Director of the Beeck Center for Social Impact and Innovation

-Previously, Cori was an attorney at the U.S. National Archives, and before that, at the Reporters Committee for Freedom of the Press, where she worked on free press, free expression, and freedom of information issues.
-She has consulted on civic tech, tech policy, press freedom and freedom of information issues with leaders in countries around the world and teaches First Amendment law as an adjunct professor.
+Previously, Cori was an attorney at the U.S. National Archives, and before that, at the Reporters Committee for Freedom of the Press where she worked on free press, free expression, and freedom of information issues.
 She is the President of the Board of Directors for Muckrock, a nonprofit, collaborative news site in the U.S. that promotes transparency for an informed democracy, and also serves on the Advisory Council for the International Center for Not-for-Profit Law.
+Cori has taught courses in First Amendment law and on data and technology since 2007.
+At Georgetown, she teaches Data for Social Impact.
+She holds a B.A. and J.D. from the University of Iowa.